AriaMaz/Autonomous-CO2-Mapping-Rover/README.md

 <p><p>

 <h3 align="left">Project Description</h3>
-An autonomous rover named the Breathe Safe Bot (BSB) with real-time navigation, speed regulation, and heat mapping capabilities of the air quality for an indoor environment.
+An autonomous rover named the Breathe Safe Bot (BSB) with real-time C02 heat mapping and navigation capabilities that can remotely monitor the air quality of an indoor environment.

 <h4 align="middle">Navigation</h4>